 An EMRA Program Representative is the delegate from your residency program to the EMRA Representative Council.

-- Turn in an updated Program Representative information form annually and maintain updated contact information for yourself by logging in and updating your profile.
+- Update your Program Representative information annually and maintain updated contact information for yourself by logging in and updating your profile.
 It is essential to report this information to EMRA so that we can be sure that the correct person is receiving regular correspondence and information about the Representative Council meetings.